How do you properly bottle feed a breastfed baby?

 What is important is how you feed the baby a bottle.
 When babies breastfeed, they have both drinking time and sucking time.
 Meaning, they do in fact “use you as a pacifier” (gasp!).
 This is a really healthy way for them to eat.
 The pacifier sucking, or non-nutritive sucking, gives them time to digest their food and let their brain catch up with their belly.
-This is kind of like setting down your fork during dinner to take a sip of water or to talk with your husband.
-In most circumstances (over-producers aside) breastfeeding takes at least 20 minutes.
-Coincidentally, it takes your brain about 20 minutes to register that it is full.
+For the average nursing pair, feedings take at least 20 minutes.
+Coincidentally, it takes your brain about 20 minutes to register that it is full when you’re eating.

 Paced bottle feeding: